 Academic advising at Notre Dame focuses on student development, as well as educational and career goal setting.
-It is student-centered and responsive to student needs; it involves ongoing and regular contact between the student and advisor.
+It is student-centered and responsive to student needs; it involves ongoing and regular contact between the student and adviser.
 Students who are pleased with the advising process tend to persist.
-Moreover, student involvement with advisors who offer support, encouragement and expertise adds to student success.
+Moreover, student involvement with advisers who offer support, encouragement, and expertise adds to student success.

 Philosophy of Academic Advising

 Notre Dame offers a holistic, developmental advising system.
 Consequently, the scope of advising is wider than the question of which courses will be taken to fulfill graduation requirements.

 Academic advising is viewed as an important responsibility of Notre Dame’s faculty.
 Departments designate faculty members for academic advising who are extremely well-informed and highly motivated.
 Each adviser plays a significant role in helping the student set educational goals, plan how to meet those goals, and assess progress.
 The advising process itself is integral to the student’s overall growth and development.

 Although advisers play an important guiding role, ultimately, each student is responsible for understanding and meeting the degree requirements for graduation.
 Frequent adviser contact helps ensure that the student has current academic information and is making optimal progress towards his or her educational and career goals.

 In fulfilling its advising responsibilities to students, Notre Dame will provide:

 - a clear delineation of responsibility for academic advising